 The kitchen in our new bungalow was completely substandard.
 Popcorn ceiling (stucco ceiling in a kitchen!
 Imagine.)
 Tiny, rotting windows.
 Single sink in rotting cabinet.
 Dark wooden cupboards and doors.
 Ancient washer and dryer, both missing knobs, right in the kitchen.
 The wall behind the lint-bomb of a dryer was crumbling and one of the wires to the 220 v outlet was bare.
 Throw a lit match back there and the place would go up.
 One teeny light fixture with a tiny fluorescent bulb that would flicker ad naseum while I tried to chop veggies for supper and no other task lighting to speak of.
 It was depressingly bad and needed to be fixed.
 People had warned us that kitchen renovations can be stressful.
 Oh Lord.
 We really should have listened.

 After much shopping around for contractors and planning and budgeting, the day came for demolition.
 The idiot who decided to take down our old popcorn ceiling, for some inexplicable reason, did not seal off the room to the rest of the house.
 I arrived home from work to find a scene out of a post apocalyptic nuclear snow storm: about 3 feet of vermiculite on our kitchen floor and buddy (the idiot) shoveling it into plastic bags to get rid of it.
-He had no face mask on and all of the fibers were floating around the whole house.
+His face mask was over part of his mouth only and all of the fibers were floating around the whole house.
 My first thought to accompany my racing pulse and rapid breathing was: Holy shit.
 That could be asbestos.
 Next I calmly asked the idiot when he thought he would have it cleaned up.
 Next I ran like a devil to find Dean and to get Leo from school.
-My friend who is both a Master Electrician and a Master Plumber (and whom I had hired for the job) was my next call.
+My friend Eric who is both a Master Electrician and a Master Plumber (and whom I had hired for the job) was my next call.
 He calmly told me to get on the internet and find a place that could test a sample of the vermiculite.
 He told me there are two types of vermiculite.
 One with and one without asbestos.

 I was in luck.
 A scientist working in Halifax lived in the Valley and did vermiculite testing on the side.
 He told me to put a baggie of the stuff in his mailbox in Canning and he would have an answer to me the next day.
 He said there was a fifty fifty chance it was asbestos.
 I asked him what would have to happen if it WAS asbestos.
 He said quite simply, ‘you’d be forced to move out until it was all abated.
 The place would be off limits.’
 Oh jesus…